Tom-Hirschberger/MMM-GPIO-Notifications/README.md

 ## Setup in a container

 If you want to use the module within a container it will need some preperation.
-First make sure `python` is available in the container.
+First make sure `python3` is available in the container.
 It is needed only during the installation (`npm install`) of the module but not during runtime.

 If you use the container image of `karsten13` you need to switch from the `latest` tag to the `fat`.